carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 ~~~
 {: .output}

-So the biggest genome es `A909` and we will start our clustering algorithm with this genome.
+So the biggest genome is `A909` and we will start our clustering algorithm with it.

-## Finding gene families with BBH algorithm
+## Finding gene families with the BBH algorithm

 To make a gene family, we first need to identify the most similar genes between genomes.
-The
-Bidirectional Best Hit algorithm will allow us to find the pairs of genes that are the most similar
+The Bidirectional best-hit algorithm will allow us to find the pairs of genes that are the most similar
 (lowest e-value) to each other in each pair of genomes.

 <a href="{{ page.root }}/fig/bdbh.png">
    <img src="{{ page.root }}/fig/bdbh.png" alt=" Bidirectional best-hit algorithm" />
   </a>

-For this we will define a function to find in each genome the gene that is most similar to each
+For this, we will define a function to find in each genome the gene that is most similar to each
 gene in our biggest genome A909.

 > ## Clustering algorithms